CULTIVTING INNOVATION & EXCELLENCE - PROCUREMENT IN AGRICULTURE

 CULTIVATING BEST PROCUREMENT PRACTICES IN THE AGRICULTURE INDUSTRY

 Agribusinesses face many challenges and developing an effective and efficient procurement related to their vital production process and manufacturing equipment is high on the list.
 Businesses in the agriculture industry typically operate at very low margins and depend on high-volume, consistent operations to remain profitable.
 They are routinely required to combat growing daily operating costs while still delivering high quality and safe products to customers unwilling to accept higher prices.
 Traditional cost-cutting measures, such as minimizing the stocking of expensive parts and equipment, are risky since downtime due to repairs or equipment failure threatens to cost more money than is saved.

-To understand how agriculture companies can leverage technology to improve procurement practices, we asked Michael Dee, an agriculture and food safety and reliability consultant who has worked with ag-giants such as Cargill, Ardent Mills and Bay State Milling, to share his thoughts on best procurement practices for the industry.
+To understand how agriculture companies can leverage technology to improve procurement practices, we asked Michael Dee, an agriculture and food safety and reliability consultant who has worked with ag-giants such as Cargill, Ardent Mills and Bay State Milling, to share his thoughts on cultivating best procurement practices in the agriculture industry.

 Why smart procurement matters to the agriculture industry

 Many agriculture businesses, like grain processors, operate around the clock – often six or seven days a week.
 Equipment downtime becomes critical as margins are already slim and staff overtime eats into profits.
 At the same time, the cost of spare parts can be high and the lead times long, so companies must carefully balance the number and variety of spares they keep in stock.
 So, applying new technology like e-procurement and implementing smart procurement practices pay off — helping companies maintain the right mix of spare parts on hand to meet critical demand without overstocking.
 I see three phases in the overall procurement process of ag-businesses, and it’s valuable for companies to have a strategy for approaching all three.